ZhuangLab/storm-analysis/storm_analysis/sa_library/README.txt

  grid_c.py - A python interface to the C grid library.

- i3dtype.py - Definitions of the Insight3 localization storage structure as well as some utility functions.
+ i3dtype.py - (Deprecated) Definitions of the Insight3 localization storage
+   structure as well as some utility functions.

- i3togrid.py - For histogramming (or gridding) localizations that are stored in Insight3 format binary files.
+ i3togrid.py - (Deprecated) For histogramming (or gridding) localizations that are stored in Insight3 format binary files.

  ia_utities_c.py - A python interface to the C ia_utilities library.